Compare

 Why doesn't Google Lens just do fashion as well as a specialist tool?

-If Google Lens points you to a product page on Shoppin' or a brand we index, dropping that image into Shoppin' will give you fashion-aware results and try-on on top.
+If Google Lens points you to a product page on Shoppin or a brand we index, dropping that image into Shoppin will give you fashion-aware results on top.

 No, and that's deliberate.
 Staying narrow is what lets the catalogue, the model, and the fulfilment chain be fashion-quality.